 Kate and Laura are guest designers at Pitti Uomo 80 + Witti W8.
 On Thursday, June 16, 2011 Rodarte unveils a site-specific installation in Florence showcasing ten new couture pieces created exclusively on the occasion of the 8th edition of Pitti W, set to head to the permanent collection of the Los Angeles County Museum of Art (LACMA.)

 Kate and Laura guest edit Francis Ford Coppola’s Zoetrope: All Story Magazine.

-Rodarte’s collaboration with Frank Gehry and Gustavo Dudamel for the LA Philharmonic’s Don Giovanni is announced.
+Rodarte designs costumes in collaboration with Frank Gehry (Set design) and Gustavo Dudamel (Conductor) for the La Philharmonic’s performance of Don Giovanni.

 Rodarte guest edits A Magazine #11, including editorials with Kirsten Dunst and Elle Fanning.